The short version

 It’s not clear to me whether this piece of research highlights differences in temperature preferences by global region, or if it simply contradicts the standard advice that cooler room temperatures are better for sleep.

-In another study in China in 2019, researchers looked at the sleep quality of participants split into four daily maximum temperatures: 28°C, 32°C, 36°C, and 38°C. Note that this was the maximum temperature during the day, not the bedroom temperature.
+Interestingly, in another study in China in 2019, researchers looked at the sleep quality of participants split into four daily maximum temperatures: 28°C, 32°C, 36°C, and 38°C. Note that this was the maximum temperature during the day, not the bedroom temperature.

-They found that people slept better when the daily temperature was 32°C, followed by 28°C. Their sleep was most disrupted when the daily temperature was 36°C, or 38°C. So even though the previous research appears to contradict the standard advice, this one does show that more extreme temperatures (during the day at least) can impact sleep negatively.
+They found that people slept better when the daily temperature was 32°C, followed by 28°C. Their sleep was most disrupted when the daily temperature was 36°C, or 38°C.

 Study into room temperature in patients with sleep apnea

 They found that patients slept longer, had better sleep efficiency, and were more alert in the morning at 16°C (60.8°F).
-However, they also found that people’s sleep apnea was more severe at 16°C and 20 °C compared to 24°C.
+However, they also found that people’s sleep apnea was more severe at 16°C and 20°C compared to 24°C.

 Hot flashes and ambient temperatures study